 If you believe your employer is in breach of your employment contract, please reach out to our employment law group.

-Lawyer – Employment Law Group
+Associate Lawyer – Employment Law Group

-Lindsay Kenney LLP – Vancouver office
+Lindsay Kenney LLP – Langley office

 This article is intended to be an overview of the law and is for informational purposes only.
 Readers are cautioned that this article does not constitute legal or professional advice and should not be relied on as such.
 Rather, readers should obtain specific legal advice in relation to the issues they are facing.